17 Habits of Successful Home Based-Business Owners

 2. Relax and Have Some Coffee/Tea and a Good Breakfast Before You Start Your Day

 Sitting down and enjoying some nutritious food and a hot drink is important to set the tone for your day.
-A relaxed meal with good nutrition not only gives you energy to sustain you until lunch, it helps keep you healthy.
-Food you can prepare ahead in bulk and keep in the fridge or freezer will also save you time during your work week.
+A relaxed meal with good nutrition not only gives you energy to sustain you until lunch, but it also helps keep you healthy.
+Food you can prepare ahead in bulk and keep in the fridge or freezer will also save you time during your workweek.

 3. Plan Tomorrow, Tonight

 At the end of your workday, plan for the next workday and prioritize the tasks you need to accomplish.
 If you use the Eisenhower decision matrix as your blueprint, you can do most of your tasks in quadrant 2, if you keep organized and avoid crises.
 Putting out fires all day is counter-productive and a time-waster.
 Do those tasks before they become Quadrant 1 urgent issues that hoover up your time.

 Planning for today, tomorrow and next year is important to keep you on track for your personal and business goals.
 Don't think you will remember everything in your head.
 Use a notebook, your phone, i-pad or laptop to keep track of what you are doing and where you are going so you can see progress and see an ever-increasing bank account.